fevikli/Bc_project/README.md

  Launch It!!

  Collect fuel for your rocket while avoiding obstacles.
-If you can collect enough fuel you can launch your rocket!
+If you can collect enough fuel, you can launch your rocket!

  Have a good time !